hbctraining/DGE_workshop/lessons/03_DEG_deseq2.md

 ### Summarizing results and identifying DEGs

 To summarize the results table, a handy function in DESeq2 is `summary()`.
 Confusingly it has the same name as the function used to inspect data frames.
-This function when called with a DESeq results table as input, will summarize the results at a given FDR threshold.
+This function when called with a DESeq results table as input, will summarize the results at a and FDR < 0.1.

 	## Summarize results
 	summary(res_tableOE)